yunojuno-archive/django-package-monitor/README.rst

 django-package-monitor
 ======================

-A Django app for keeping track of requirements
+A Django app for keeping track of dependency updates.

 Background
 ----------